It’s unprecedented. We’re booked in for a two-week run:

 ** These workshops will be facilitated by professional practitioners, with the additional support of a fully qualified psychotherapist.

-This means that every Year 8 and 9 pupil in England will experience a diversionary piece of theatre and a workshop, along with curriculum-focused schemes of work that bolster the play’s themes, hopefully preventing their future exclusion and entry into the Criminal Justice System.
+This means that all of the young people that take part in our programme will experience a diversionary piece of theatre and a workshop, along with curriculum-focused schemes of learning that bolster the play’s themes, hopefully preventing their future exclusion and entry into the Criminal Justice System.